Macrometacorp/docs/docs/references/naming-conventions.md

 - Attribute names starting with an at-mark (_@_) will need to be enclosed in backticks when used in a C8QL query to tell them apart from bind variables.
 Therefore we do not encourage the use of attributes starting with at-marks, though they will work when used properly.

-- C8 does not enforce a length limit for attribute names.
+- Macrometa does not enforce a length limit for attribute names.
 However, long attribute names may use more memory in result sets etc. Therefore the use of long attribute names is discouraged.

 - Attribute names are case-sensitive.